wp-plugins/disk-usage-sunburst/readme.txt

 == Description ==

-This plugin shows all files of your WordPress installation at once.
+This plugin (`Tools` -> `Disk Usage`) shows all files of your WordPress installation at once.
 These are displayed in a so called "Sunburst Chart".
 Each arc of the chart is either a directory or a file.
 Move your mouse over an arc to see the size of the file or directory.
 The bigger the arc is the bigger is the file/directory.

 Very useful to determine the biggest files in your WordPress installation!